elves/elvish/website/ref/language.md

 ```

 When you assign a variable, Elvish does a similar searching.
 If the variable
-cannot be found, it will be created in the current scope:
+cannot be found, instead of causing an error, it will be created in the current
+scope:

 ```elvish-transcript
 ~> x = 12